Sugar substitute

 Three artificial sweeteners in paper packets, coded by color: Equal (aspartame; blue), Sweet'N Low (saccharin, pink) (Note: One U.S. brand of saccharin uses yellow packets.
 In Canada, cyclamate is used.) and Splenda (sucralose, yellow).
 Other colors used are green for stevia.

 A sugar substitute or artificial sweetener is a food additive that provides a sweetness like that of sugar while containing significantly less food energy than sugar-based sweeteners, making it a zero-calorie (non-nutritive) or low-calorie sweetener.
 Artificial sweeteners may be derived from plant extracts or processed by chemical synthesis.
 Sugar substitute products are commercially available in various forms, such as small pills, powders and packets.

 Common sugar substitutes include aspartame, monk fruit extract, saccharin, sucralose, stevia, acesulfame potassium (ace-K) and cyclamate.
 These sweeteners are a fundamental ingredient in diet drinks to sweeten them without adding calories.
 Additionally, sugar alcohols such as erythritol, xylitol and sorbitol are derived from sugars.

 No links have been found between approved artificial sweeteners and cancer in humans.
-Reviews and dietetic professionals have concluded that moderate use of non-nutritive sweeteners as a relatively safe replacement for sugars that can help limit energy intake and assist with managing blood glucose and weight.
+Reviews and dietetic professionals have concluded that moderate use of non-nutritive sweeteners as a relatively safe replacement for sugars that can help limit energy intake and assist with managing blood glucose and body weight.

 Types

 Artificial sweeteners may be derived through manufacturing of plant extracts or processed by chemical synthesis.

-High-intensity sweeteners—one type of sugar substitute—are compounds with many times the sweetness of sucrose (common table sugar).
+High-intensity sweeteners, one type of sugar substitute, are compounds with many times the sweetness of sucrose (common table sugar).
 As a result, much less sweetener is required and energy contribution is often negligible.
 The sensation of sweetness caused by these compounds is sometimes notably different from sucrose, so they are often used in complex mixtures that achieve the most intense sweet sensation.

 In North America, common sugar substitutes include aspartame, monk fruit extract, saccharin, sucralose and stevia.
 Cyclamate is prohibited from being used as a sweetener within the United States, but is allowed in other parts of the world.

 Sorbitol, xylitol and lactitol are examples of sugar alcohols (also known as polyols).
 These are, in general, less sweet than sucrose but have similar bulk properties and can be used in a wide range of food products.
 Sometimes the sweetness profile is fine-tuned by mixing with high-intensity sweeteners.